|

 is your formal training?
 How did you acquire your knowledge and skills as

-I have no formal training, but I have had the opportunity to work with
+a sculptor?I have no formal training, but I have had the opportunity to work with

 some very talented artisans over the years.
 I tell people I am